Structured Prompts Improve Evaluation of Language Models: Conclusion

 \section{Conclusion}

-By integrating DSPy with HELM, we empirically approximate LM performance ceilings, obtaining more representative estimates.
-Our results show that structured prompting can materially alter benchmark conclusions, shifting relative LM ordering and improving robustness by reducing sensitivity to arbitrary prompt choices.
-Sensitivity is heterogeneous: reasoning LMs show marginal gains, whereas some benchmarks for non-reasoning LMs benefit more, and gains are largely agnostic to the particular structured prompting method.
-The key driver of improvement is the transition from the baseline prompt to \textit{any} CoT variant, with Zero-Shot CoT providing the most cost-efficient instantiation.
-Future public leaderboards should report performance under multiple structured prompting methods, enabling practitioners to assess achievable performance across prompting styles and make more informed deployment decisions.
-Together, we show that scalable and automated performance-ceiling approximation enables more robust, decision-useful benchmarks.
+We systematically study how prompt choice impacts reported performance within an established benchmarking framework.
+Our results show that prompt choice can materially alter benchmark conclusions, shifting relative LM ordering and altering the gaps between models.
+Sensitivity is heterogeneous: reasoning LMs show marginal gains, whereas some benchmarks for non-reasoning LMs benefit more.
+A striking example is \textit{Qwen3 4B}, which demonstrates the largest improvement moving from baseline to the best-performing prompt, matching several frontier baselines and reiterating that static prompt configurations may not provide a complete picture for cost-effective deployment decisions.
+Another key finding is that gains are largely agnostic to the particular structured prompting method once CoT is introduced.
+Future public leaderboards should report performance under multiple prompting strategies, enabling practitioners to assess how strongly conclusions depend on prompt choice.
+More broadly, evaluating a model under multiple standardized prompts can provide a more complete picture than single static prompt configurations.